danielvflores/system-token-plugin-spigot/README.md

 Copy the generated `.jar` from `target/` to your server's `plugins/` folder.

 ### Configuration

-- Edit `config.yml` for pickaxe display, enchantments, allowed blocks, database settings, and messages.
+- Edit `config.yml` for pickaxe display, enchantments, price models, GUI, messages, etc.
 - Edit `plugin.yml` for command registration.

 ---